tmendoza/nats-openai-proxy/README.md

 ---

-This revised README includes the necessary information about the added NATS nkeys and TLS features, ensuring users understand the enhanced security capabilities of the NATS OpenAI Proxy tool.
+This revised README includes the necessary information about the added NATS nkeys and TLS features, ensuring users understand the enhanced security capabilities of the OpenAINATSProxy tool.